Annie Ackerman: Political power

 Ackerman's condo association soon became politically powerful in Florida, as there were tens of thousands of condo residents.
 A 1988 profile credited her with being able to "personally deliver a 40,000 block vote and influence thousands more."
 Point East in particular became known as a Democratic stronghold with high turnout rates, as Ackerman encouraged residents to vote and her organization distributed cards advising retirees on how to vote.
-It was estimated that she could personally control 2,00 votes.
+It was estimated that she could personally control 2,000 votes.
 Her endorsement was often sought by state and national politicians, including Reubin Askew during his senate campaign, and Jimmy Carter, Walter Mondale, and Michael Dukakis in their presidential campaigns.

-In 1985 she received an award in recognition of her work to ensure high turnouts from the Democratic Party.
+In 1985 she received an award in recognition of her work to ensure high turnouts for the Democratic Party.
 At the convention where she accepted the award, Joe Biden quipped that he wanted to be buried in Ackerman's district upon his death, where he could continue to vote.
 Turnout rates in her precinct were usually among the highest in Florida, a factor that many in the area attributed to Ackerman's work, noting that while she was in the hospital in 1986, turnout fell precipitously, to half its previous rate in the Democratic primary.
 In June 1986 she had a stroke and was partially paralyzed, but within 12 weeks had left the hospital and was attending meetings in a wheelchair.
 By 1988, Ackerman was sick with cancer and confined to her bed, but she continued her political work: a profile in March stated that she worked for twelve hours a day.